CraftTweaker/CraftTweaker-Documentation/docs/1.16/content/mods/Mekanism/api/entity/robit/Robit.md

 Tries to set this Robit's skin to the given skin.

-Returns: `true` if the Robit's skin was set, or false if the player does not have security clearance or doesn't have the skin unlocked ({
+Returns: `true` if the Robit's skin was set, or false if the player does not have security clearance or doesn't have the skin unlocked.
 Return Type: boolean

 ```zenscript